ICE / Hybrid / PHEV / EV?

 Their numbers are growing dramatically every year as people experience the benefits of electric driving.

-This is a list of electric drive vehicles sold in Alberta:
+This is a partial list of electric drive vehicles sold in Alberta:

 Smart For Two